About Beate: The Growth Architect & Founder of The Women’s Code

-She is a respected speaker and mentor and is the author of the Award Winning #1 International Bestseller Happy Woman Happy World, #1 International Amazon Bestseller “Happy Woman Happy World – How to Go From Overwhelmed to Awesome”, a book that corporate trainer and best-selling author Brian Tracy calls “a handbook for every woman who wants health, success and a fulfilling career.
+She is the author of the Award Winning #1 International Bestseller Happy Woman Happy World, #1 International Amazon Bestseller “Happy Woman Happy World – How to Go From Overwhelmed to Awesome”, a book that corporate trainer and best-selling author Brian Tracy calls “a handbook for every woman who wants health, success and a fulfilling career.”